 We have a position of mature students' officer in the Student Union who you can also contact about mature student life.
 Find details for the Student Union Officer contacts.

 Many mature students who have been out of education for a period worry about their ability to return to academic study.
 If you would like to brush up on your academic skills, you can attend study skills sessions and talk to your personal development tutor.
 Our tips:

 Many mature students worry that they will be the only mature student on their course and will struggle to make friends.
-The Marjon community is inclusive by design.
+But they quickly realise they aren't the only ones.
+We have a lot of mature students and we're a really inclusive community.
 Give yourself time and take advantage of the opportunities to meet new people.
 Our tips:

 Involve your family and friends in your university life and talk to them about your experiences here.
 It is better for everyone to understand in advance how studying will impact your life and the time you have available.
 Be realistic about what time you will need and plan around the busy times of the year.
 Also remember studying can be tiring, plan your week to ensure you get enough rest!